lifeunexpected/Scripts/README.md

 Partial fix: Try macOS Mojave 10.14.6 and Xcode 11.3.1 this the latest version that supports Mojave it should now work without any problems.
 Somebody have manged to make it work on macOS Catalina if they put the munki files in /Users/Shared folders but it didnt work for me.
-You could probably run older versions of Xcode but havent tried that.
+You could probably run older versions of Xcode but havent tried.